 In addition to specifying the content of the GEF parameter, it is also necessary to specify the identifier of the GEF parameter.
 This can be done using the table-based method of specification, or in narrative text.

 If the feature is defined using ASN.1, then it is recommended that the basic aligned variant of the PER encoding rules be used.
-However, irrespective of this, the encoding rules that are used shall be explicitly stated in the specification of the feature.
+However, irrespective of this, encoding rules that are used, if different from the above, shall be explicitly stated in the specification of the feature.

 Defining features using ABNF potentially allows features to inter-operate unmodified with other signalling protocols that perform a similar function to ITU-T Rec.
 H.323 (e.g. SIP).
 Note that such a representation will still have to be conveyed in a raw element to allow for UTF-8 encoding of characters.